saurabhbera95/SHAKTI-Deterministic-Energy-Intelligence-Engine-Rebuild-SHAKTI-Test-2-/README.md

 What It Does

-Ingests sensor data and logs
+-Ingests sensor data and logs
-Cleans and parses inputs
+-Cleans and parses inputs
-Applies deterministic rules to generate signals
-Routes actions based on signals
+-Applies deterministic rules to generate signals -Routes actions based on signals
-Produces structured JSON output with full traceability
+-Produces structured JSON output with full traceability

 Pipeline Flow